superlioning/SIRC-website/src/contact.md

 ---
 title: 'Our Connection'
 layout: 'layouts/page.html'
+pageHeaderSummary: 'Whether you are an individual with IDD, a software developer, or just passionate about accessibility, your input is valuable to us.'
+pageCTA:
+  title: 'Building Bridges in Digital Accessibility'
+  summary: 'Our project, a collaboration with Centennial College Social Innovation Research Centre, Surrey Place, and Community Living Toronto, originated from a shared commitment to inclusivity.
+It is a synergy of AI and human-centric design, focused on enhancing digital access for individuals with IDD.'
+  buttonText: 'View Latest Updates'
+  buttonUrl: '/blog'
 ---

 Connect with our project team for inquiries or collaboration opportunities.
 Whether you're interested in our research, want to participate, or simply have questions, **we're here to assist you**.